 Glass Cannon: While each class has more than one path for building their character into this, all of them start out this way.
 Only after several levels do players get to specialize in absorbing damage, or healing, both through progression and their companions.

-Particularly Jedi Sentinels, who don't get a proper healing companion until they're in their mid-30s.
-They have no healing abilities, few damage reduction cooldowns, and little crowd control. to make matters worse, their class quest seems to have been designed more for the other Jedi Knight advanced class, which can tank.
+Particularly Jedi Sentinels, who have no healing abilities, few damage reduction cooldowns, and little crowd control.
+To make matters worse, their class quest seems to have been designed more for the Jedi Guardian advanced class, which can tank.

 Go Look at the Distraction: A Balmorra Imperial captain, when confronted about slaughtering a farming village who sold food surpluses to Republic-aligned insurgents, suggests you "go look at the bribe on the table to forget about this incident."